Ari's Take: California's Music Economy Is About To Crash. Photo: Paul Kitagaki Jr.

 Sally Gaglini’s expertise also encompasses talent representation for musicians, songwriters, bands, and producers.
 Fast to develop a unique practice that also serves the needs of young performers and their families, she is sought out by other attorneys for her expertise in child labor, trust, entertainment and licensing.
-As an AV-rated lawyer, peers have rated Sally Gaglini at the highest level of professional excellence in Massachusetts.
 "The Secret Meeting that Changed Rap Music and Destroyed a Generation" Hello,After more than 20 years, I've finally decided to tell the world what I witnessed in 1991, which I believe was one of the biggest turning point in popular music, and ultimately American society.

 I have struggled for a long time weighing the pros and cons of making this story public as I was reluctant to implicate the individuals who were present that day.
 So I've simply decided to leave out names and all the details that may risk my personal well being and that of those who were, like me, dragged into something they weren't ready for.Between the late 80's and early 90’s, I was what you may call a “decision maker” with one of the more established company in the music industry.